 - After receiving a job, you can apply for a long-term residence permit without leaving the country

 - On completion of 5 years living in Germany on this permit, you can apply for Permanent Residence Permit, which provides you unlimited stay in Germany

-- No knowledge of German language is required
+- No knowledge of the German language is required

 Eligibility Criteria for a Germany Job Seeker Visa

-- Bachelor or Master’s Degree from a German university or an equivalent foreign degree
+- Bachelor’s or Master’s Degree from a German university or an equivalent foreign degree

 - Show proof of travel or medical insurance for your entire stay in Germany

-- Show proof that you have sufficient funds to cover your whole stay in Germany (4.000 EUR) or 853 EUR per month.
+- Show evidence that you have sufficient funds to cover your whole stay in Germany (4.000 EUR) or 853 EUR per month.

-Proving sufficient financial resources is the most important part of your Job Seeker visa application
+Proving sufficient financial resources is the most critical part of your Job Seeker visa application.

-According to the general rule of the consulate, the processing time of Germany Job Seeker Visa takes nearly 4 to 6 weeks.
+According to the general rule of the consulate, the processing time for Germany Job Seeker Visa takes nearly 4 to 6 weeks.